Jaycode88/veg-centric-msp3/README.md

     - [JavaScript](https://www.javascript.com) is a client-side scripting language that enhances user interactivity on the web pages.
     - [Python](https://www.python.org/) is a versatile programming language commonly used for server-side development.
 It powers the logic and data processing of the web application.
     - [Jinja](https://jinja.palletsprojects.com/en/3.1.x/) Is a Python-based templating engine used to dynamically generate HTML content by inserting data into predefined templates.
+    - [Materialize](https://materializecss.com/) Is a responsive front-end  framework and was used for many of the app's features.
     - [Cloudinary](https://cloudinary.com/) is a cloud-based service for uploading, storing, optimizing, and delivering media assets such as images and videos.
     - [MongoDB](https://mongodb.com/) is a document-oriented NoSQL database used for storing and managing structured data.
     - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)